-As this report seeks to explore a change in direction from previous reports that have considered provision of a Designated Stopping Place, the financial impact of any new approach will need to be fully assessed.
-These costs will be presented to Cabinet as part of any recommendation on the provision of 'negotiated stopping agreements.'
+As this report seeks to explore a change in direction from earlier reports that have considered provision of a DSP, the financial impact of any new approach requires a full assessment.
+The associated costs have been explored and are being presented to Scrutiny and Cabinet as part of this recommendation.
+These can be found in the table at 1.10 of the report.